-When it comes to heating homes, furnaces are one of the most popular home heating system for homes in Lancaster County, Chester County and all of Central Pennsylvania.
-With how demanding winters can be in this area it is common to see a heavy work load be put on any home furnace.
+When it comes to heating homes, furnaces are one of the most popular home heating systems for homes in Lancaster County, Chester County and all of Central Pennsylvania.
+With how demanding winters can be in this area, it is common to see a heavy workload be put on any home furnace.
 Because of this heavy work furnaces need maintenance and suffer from common problems.

 Because of this, it’s important to know a little bit about the problems you might encounter with your furnace.
 If it’s a serious problem, our first recommendation is always to call a professional who can deal with the problem safely.
 But that’s no reason you shouldn’t have a basic knowledge of what might go wrong and a solid understanding of what to do in different situations.

 Let’s begin our investigation by examining the different types of furnaces that are most often found in homes today.